lune-climate/lune-docs/docs/product-and-design-guides/carbon-intensity.md

 </div>
 <div>

-## Measuring carbon intensity
+## Measuring logistics carbon intensity

-Carbon intensity is measured in gCO₂e / t×km.
+Logistics carbon intensity is measured in gCO₂e / tkm.

 That’s a mouthful, let’s unpack it:
 * gCO₂e means: how many grams of CO₂e are emitted